jdelouche/Fix/README.md

 [Fix.hs](https://github.com/jdelouche/Fix/blob/master/Fix.hs) aims at showing the mechanics of the types of [F-Algebras](https://en.wikipedia.org/wiki/F-algebra) based on an example given in the following presentation: https://bartoszmilewski.com/2017/02/28/f-algebras/

-This seems to be complicated, but for example, finding prime numbers only requires *one single line change* compared to a simple identity.
+This seems to be complicated, but in this example finding prime numbers only requires *one single line change* compared to a simple identity.

 The identity: